ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 The web interface looks as follows:
 ![Web Client Translation System Image](./doc/images/translator.png "Web Client Translation System")

 As one can see its interface is simple and intuitive, its main purpose to allow to connect to a translation sever/balancer and to perform translations.
 Source text can be input into the text area on the left by hand or loaded from a file.
 The translated (target) text can be found in the text area on the right.
 It is annotated, with a pop-up information.
 The latter is visualized when a mouse pointer hovers over the sentence translation.
+Note that, the translation priorities in the web interface have the same meaning and functionality as in the command line translation client, see section [Translation client](#translation-client).

 Most of the interface controls have tool tips.
 Yet for the sake of completeness below, we provide an annotated screen shot of the interface:
 ![Web Client Translation System Annotated Image](./doc/images/translator_annot.png "Web Client Translation System - Annotated")